RTC Contest Tips

 4-character grid locator

-Signal reports (59 / 599) or any other reports are not required.
+Signal reports (59 / 599) or any other reports should also be present but they are not be checked as a part of exchange.

 4. Scoring